 Draft project list

-Here's a summary and lists of the projects we received.
+Here's a summary of the updated draft project lists:

 Refining regional transportation priorities